Scottish-Tech-Army/soundscape-backend/docs/operations.md

 - `Photon Front Door Errors`: this is a subset of the access log view that only shows errors.

 - `Photon Front Door response times`: this shows a daily summary of response times for successful requests - average, median, and P95 and P99.

+## Common issues

+This section collects known failure modes and the first-look response for each.
+It is not exhaustive — the alert first-actions above and the per-component log queries are normally sufficient — but it captures recurring issues that are not obvious from the dashboards alone.

+- **`PrincipalNotFound` during `iosbase.sh`.** Intermittent.
+The base deploy script assigns a managed identity a role before Entra has propagated the identity's existence.
+The script will then fail with `PrincipalNotFound`.
+Mitigation: simply re-run `iosbase.sh`.
+The script is safe to re-run.

+- **iOS ingestion VM still running after 12 hours.** The full-globe ingestion takes 8–10 hours; significantly longer means the VM is stuck.
+Run `iOS ingestion - detailed logs` and look for the last log line — `imposm3` typically logs once per minute.
+If the VM is genuinely hung (no log output for >30 minutes), terminate it manually in the portal; the next scheduled timer run will start cleanly.

+- **Android ingestion run failed but no production worker change occurred.** This is the expected behaviour: the upload tooling validates the new data through the `*-test` workers before promoting it to the production workers.
+A failure during validation leaves production untouched.
+Check `Android VM processing - high level` to find the failing step, fix the underlying issue, and re-trigger the timer.

+- **Photon VMSS has two VMs and never returns to one.** The reimage logic in `src/trigger/reimage.py` waits for both VMs to be healthy before deleting the older one.
+If the new VM never reaches a healthy state, the VMSS stays at capacity 2 indefinitely.
+Run `Photon function app logs` and `Photon VM logs - high level` to diagnose; a manual delete of the stuck instance may be required.

+- **Front Door 5xx spike with no corresponding origin spike.** Front Door reports errors that the origin never sees (TLS handshake failures, Front Door internal errors).
+Run `iOS Front Door Errors` (or `Photon Front Door Errors`) and check the error category column — `OriginConnectionAborted` and similar indicate origin-side issues; other categories may indicate Front Door or client-side issues.